skakri/pulseaudio-stream-fader/README.md

 Usage
 -----

 Run the script.
-There's no configuration yet, pulseaudio-stream-fader listens to chrome/chromium sink events and pauses/unpauses spotify.
+There's no configuration yet, pulseaudio-stream-fader listens to chrome/chromium stream events and pauses/unpauses spotify.

 Bugs
 ----

-Chromium may start a sink if google search results contain word definition.
+Chromium may start a stream if google search results contain word definition.
-Long term solution would be to monitor sink VU levels.
+Long term solution would be to monitor stream VU levels.

 Thanks to
 ---------

 Loosely based upon [pulseaudio-mixer-cli](https://github.com/mk-fg/pulseaudio-mixer-cli/).

 Idea borrowed from [mute.fm](http://www.mute.fm/).
 Check them out if you need Windows solution.